learn-co-curriculum/dsc-pandas-data-cleaning-lab/README.md

 ```

-Discuss your findings from the plots above, with respect to the distibution of height and weight by gender.
+Discuss your findings from the plots above, with respect to the distribution of height and weight by gender.
 Your explanation should include discussion of any relevant summary statistics, including mean, median, mode, and the overall shape of each distribution.

 Wite your answer below this line:
 ____________________________________________________________________________________________________________________________